-As you become more familiar with WordPress, you may occasionally come across something called a blogroll.
+As you become more familiar with WordPress, you may occasionally come across the term blogroll.

-A blogroll is a list of hyperlinks pointing to external websites or blogs displayed on your sidebar section.
+A blogroll is a list of links pointing to external sites or web pages displayed on your sidebar area.

 According to official WordPress documentation …